b-lukaszuk/BS_wJ_eng/contents/shift.md

 sco(s)
 ```

-Time to get the letter counts and frequencies
+Time to get the letter counts and frequencies.

 ```jl
 s = """